⚑Spark Plug Type

 Yes, upgrading from copper or platinum to iridium is generally safe and beneficial.
 Iridium plugs offer better ignitability, longer life, and improved fuel economy.
 Just match the correct heat range and gap for your engine.

-More Eagle Talon Guides
+Eagle Talon Repair Guides

 Need a full step-by-step repair guide?